lewiii254/wasteai-nexus/README.md

 ## 🙏 Acknowledgments

-- **Lovable Platform** - For the amazing development experience
 - **Supabase** - For the powerful backend infrastructure
 - **OpenAI** - For the AI capabilities
 - **shadcn/ui** - For the beautiful component library
 - **Tailwind CSS** - For the utility-first styling

 ---

-**Built with ❤️ using Lovable, React, and AI**

-For the latest updates and documentation, visit: https://lovable.dev/projects/7a11d2b9-7369-4946-b957-3ee86845b1cd